 Imperial College Union has nine Liberation & Community Networks

-So what do our nine Liberation and Community Networks do?
-They are run by students who identify with, ally with, or are interested in each particular group.
-They
+The Liberation and Community Networks are run by students who identify with, ally with, or are interested in each particular group.
+So what do the networks actually do?
+They:

 Your Liberation & Community Officers